Sunday, July 19, 2015

 The Man Downstairs: The Story of Coral Graf and Her Missing Coins

-Coral loved her porcelain pink piggy bank named Puddles with its curlicue tail.
-She used it to hold the coins from The Man Upstairs when the pennies, nickels, dimes, quarters, half dollars, and dollar coins overflowed from the tin can beneath the heating vent in her apartment.
+Coral loved her porcelain pink piggy bank, Puddles, with its curlicue tail.
+She used it to hold the coins from The Man Upstairs whenever the pennies, nickels, dimes, quarters, half dollars, and dollar coins overflowed from the tin can beneath the heating vent in her apartment.

 As she looked out the window of her red brick apartment building, she remembered how she promised The Man Upstairs that she would never hoard the coins for herself.
 Her parents bought the pig for her at the neighborhood thrift store, so she could save the coins until she could figure out how to use them for good in the world.
 Then, one day, she realized that Puddles had disappeared.
-It was like there was a bank robbery with a mystery burglar.
+It felt like a bank robbery—with a mystery burglar.

 “Puddles is missing!” said nine-year-old Coral Graf to her father as he ate pastrami on rye for lunch from his own deli.

-Even her usual collection of coins that came from The Man Upstairs through the ceiling’s heating vent into the tin can had vanished.
+Even her usual collection of coins from The Man Upstairs—through the ceiling’s heating vent into the tin can—had vanished.
 The tin that she had set out for the collection underneath the vent was emptied and turned on its side.
-She considered that she should call the police and ask them to investigate.
+Maybe she should call the police.

 “There must be a thief in the building stealing my coins,” she said, as she scrunched her eyebrows together.
 “I want Puddles back!”

-Although she suspected her parents for a few moments, she knew her parents wouldn’t take the coins.
+Although she suspected her parents for a moment, she knew they wouldn’t take the coins.
 The last time they took any money from her coin collection for themselves, they promised never to do it again.
 Since her mother lectured her that fibbing was bad behavior, Coral believed that her parents would most likely keep their word.

 “It was probably the neighbor downstairs.
 He’s stingy,” Mr. Graf said, as he chomped away on his sandwich.
 “I never really liked him.
 He always keeps to himself as though he is hiding something.
 You never see him or his kids.”